Orange-OpenSource/fiware-cepheus/README.md

 ## Renaming

 The previous name of the project was "EspR4FastData".
-It was renamed to a more generic name (using the convention of other FIWARE enablers).
+It was renamed to a more generic name (using the convention of other FIWARE Generic Enablers).

 ## Overall description